American Phoenix

 "We also have to recognize that a lot of what we asked government to do, and a lot of what we hoped private enterprise would do, was not done well by either.
 Those things they didn't do well, we will be right to take upon ourselves.
 For example, we will have to ourselves see to certain kinds of care of those individuals in need of special attention.
 Before, we gave this over to government bureaucracies and to various corporations, and frankly they didn't do that well with these tasks.
 At one point, they threw a lot of the so-called mentally ill out on the streets, and left it to Divine Providence to care for them.
 They ended up caring for each other, but clearly as we go into the future, we are going to need to find another way to do this, and not leave it to the natural weaknesses of governments and corporations to provide what we know as the true moral response to these needs.

 "This is just an example of course, but these things need to be said.
-We've been co-dependent with a social institutions that really didn't perform well at all, and we need to take more power and tasks to ourselves, and give less to them, and expect less from them.
+We've been co-dependent with social institutions that really didn't perform well at all, and we need to take more power and tasks to ourselves, and give less to them, and expect less from them.

 "For example, we can still have them collect taxes, but maybe when it comes to spending that money, at least that portion we want to share equally among ourselves for the care of those in need, and which is why we tax ourselves, we need to have it distributed directly to where it is needed, right into our local neighborhoods, and skipping right past any levels of government or business interest.
 We need to keep right beside us those in need of our care, for these are our own mothers and fathers, brothers and sisters, and sons and daughters, and we all know we really want to oversee this care, whether we have the time or the skill to do it ourselves.
 So we use the central government to collect the funds in some way, and then distribute them equally, no one getting more, no one getting less.